-If you’ve found this page you are likely troubled, confused and worried about your relationship.
-Perhaps you are thinking of separating.
-Perhaps you or your spouse has been having an affair.
-Perhaps you have woken up and don’t recognise the person you have shared your life with.
-Perhaps your partner is behaving in a way that is making you feel unsafe in your relationship.
+If you are concerned about your relationship and both partners are willing participants, then professional assistance in the form of relationship therapy or couples counselling is worth considering.
+Perhaps you are pondering separating or staying together.
+Perhaps you or your spouse have been having an affair and are wondering if such a rupture is repairable.
+Perhaps you feel that you’ve suddenly woken up and don’t recognise the person you have shared your life with.
+Or perhaps your partner is behaving in a way that is making you feel emotionally unsafe in your relationship.

 Relationship problems are stressful.
-They have the capacity to wreak havoc not only in the relationship itself, but in our own sense of well being and self-esteem, and our ability to enjoy work, recreation and other relationships in our lives.
+They can wreak havoc not only within the relationship itself, but on our own sense of well being and self-esteem, and on our ability to enjoy work, recreation, family and other relationships.

-Arguments, heated discussions and hurtful words emerge in most relationships at some point in time.
-However problems tend to emerge when there is a breakdown in communication over important issues.
-What are important issues?
+Arguments, heated discussions and hurtful words emerge in most relationships at some point.
+However, serious problems tend to come about when there is a breakdown in communication over important issues.
+What qualifies as an important issue?
 That varies from couple to couple, but some issues that tend to arise include:

 - Intimacy and Sex.

-- Life transitions (including birth of a child, death of a parent, unemployment).
+- Life transitions (including the birth of a child, the death of a parent, unemployment, moving or serious illness).

 - Relationships with extended families (in-laws, siblings, children from previous marriages etc).

-- Your counsellor will listen to both parties in an empathic an non-judgemental way.
+- Your counsellor will listen to both parties in an empathic, non-judgemental way.